 The following reply message appears in the console:

-Now send the same POST message but without the enclosed data as follows:
+Now send the same POST message but without the enclosed data:

 curl -v -H "Content-Type: application/xml" -d ""

-The tcpmon output shows the same REST request that was sent by the client, demonstrating that the ESB profile handled the POST message regardless of whether it included a payload.
+The tcpmon output shows the same REST request that was sent by the client, demonstrating that the ESB handled the POST message regardless of whether it included a payload.
+However, you would need to configure the back-end service to handle such requests, or the application server will throw exceptions.

 Using POST with Query Parameters